eli-blazek/bookbot/README.md

-This is a repo for Boot.dev guided project 1 - Bookbot.
-The above line is needed for evaluation.
+This is a repo for Boot.dev project 1 - Bookbot.

+This is the legacy version of the project.